 Paper walls, sushi on revolving tables, delicate décor inspired by nature, purposeful placement of stones, crowded metro trains stacking people tightly like sardines in a can; I am watching HGTV’s The Outdoor Room, and the hosts are working on redesigning the back of someone’s corner-yard into a tea room garden inspired by Kyoto, Japan.
 For those of you who do not know, Japan holds a special place in my heart.
 It is where Paul and I met, and where we both aspire to return to because of the connection we felt there with the people and the culture.

-Watching shows like this just fuels our fire to become debt-free.
+Watching shows like this just fuels our fire to debt free living.
 Freeing up our paychecks to spend on things other than what we’ve already purchased in the past is like opening up a bottle of perfume to allow it to breathe, diffuse, and live.
 Dreams become more tangible when given the financial space to develop.
+Click To Tweet

 The Accumulation of Debt